 This creamy vegan mac and cheese is a mouth-watering recipe that the whole family will love!
 Made with gluten free pasta and a delicious vegan cheese sauce that is made a few secret veggies and NO cashews.
-A healthy comfort food classic that’s ready in less than 30 minutes!
+A comfort food classic that’s ready in less than 30 minutes!
 Vegan, gluten free, dairy free, and nut free.

 Y’ALL!
 I cannot even put into words how excited I am to share this mac and cheese recipe with you!

-I have always considered mac and cheese to be one of my top 5 favorite comfort foods, but (as delicious as it is!) all that real cheese doesn’t always sit too well anymore.
+I have always considered mac and cheese to be one of my top 5 favorite comfort foods, but sometimes I want the comfort without the dairy.

 Inspiration struck when I made this Vegan Cheese Sauce Recipe earlier this year.
 Not only is it delicious as a nacho cheese, or drizzled over veggies, it’s also the BEST cheese sauce for mac and cheese!